 The amount of life skills learned in a sensory bin cannot be overstated.
 It’s incredible.

 Think about a toddler sitting with a rice bin, scooping and pouring rice into containers.
 This toddler is learning about measurement (capacity), about estimating, and spatial awareness (the understanding of one object in relationship to another).

-Sensory bins are my favorites for independent play and pretend play.
-Children concentrate and focus during sensory bin play in a much different way than when they are using toys that tells them what to do (think video games) or how to do it (think light up toys that talk and ask questions).
+Sensory bins are my favorites for independent play.
+Children concentrate and focus during sensory bin play in a much different way than when they are using toys that tells them what to do (think electronic toys) or how to do it (think light up toys that talk and ask questions).

 Think of all the work a child does with their hands during a sensory bin.
 The moving of fingers, the grip of their hand, the coordination with their eyes to make it all happen.

-When my children are playing with a sensory bin, they are following a set of rules / guidelines that we have in place to keep sensory bin play safe and “relatively” mess-free.
+When children are playing with a sensory bin, they are following a set of rules/guidelines in place to keep sensory bin play safe and “relatively” mess-free.